programmer90000/ai-templates/information-to-provide.md

 **Tell the AI the expected format of the output** - Tell the AI what the output should contain, such as code blocks, tables or graphs

+**Tell the AI the expected length of the output** - Tell the AI how long the response should be

 **Use numbered steps** - If it is a multi-step prompt or multi-step answer, use numbered steps.
 This means something like `1.
 2. 3.`

 **Give the AI multiple examples of the output I am expecting** - Don't just tell the AI what the format of the output should be.
 Give it examples of the output